Nerzel/Nerzel/README.md

 - 👋 Hi, I’m @Nerzel
 - 👀 I’m interested in a lot of things
 - 🌱 I’m currently learning Unreal Engine 4
-- 💞️ I’m looking to collaborate on video game de
+- 💞️ I’m looking to collaborate on video game development

 <!---
 Nerzel/Nerzel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.